 Student records are confidential and are released only with the written consent of the student.
 Grade reports normally are sent two weeks after the conclusion of a term.
 They are mailed to the student and are not given out by telephone by the Office of the Registrar or by the Continuing Education centers.
+Students may also access their grades through PENpal.
 After obtaining the grades, students should post them to their planning sheets.